Environmental issues in Afghanistan: Pollution

-Since 2002, over 5 million Afghan citizens living in Pakistan and Iran have returned to Afghanistan.
-Many of them settled in the big cities, particularly in Kabul, Kandahar, Herat, Mazar-i-Sharif and Jalalabad.
+Since 2002, over 5 million Afghan citizens that were residing in Pakistan and Iran have returned to Afghanistan.
+Many of them settled in Herat, Jalalabad, Kabul, Kandahar, Khost, Mazar-i-Sharif and other Afghan cities.

 Air pollution

 Air pollution in Afghanistan's major cities is becoming a serious problem to public health.
 Residents of Kabul suffer the most from air pollution.
 Over 2,000 Kabul residents die from air pollution each year.
 Large number of vehicles in the city is the main reason for this.

 Nationally, an estimated 5,000 people die from air pollution.
 Some sources have given a much higher number of deaths in the past.
 Vehicles are also blamed for the air pollution in the other cities.

 Domestic and industrial waste

 Afghanistan has long lacked a proper sewage system.
 In 2002, the United Nations Environment Programme found that a lack of waste management systems was creating dangerous conditions in several urban areas.
 In Kabul's districts 5 and 6, household and medical waste was discarded on streets.
 Human waste was contained in open sewers, which flowed into the Kabul River and contaminated the city's drinking water.

 Urban dumpsites have been used in lieu of managed landfills in Kabul, Kandahar and Herat, often without protection of nearby rivers and groundwater supplies.
 Medical waste from hospitals is sometimes disposed in the dumpsites with the rest of the cities' waste, contaminating water and air with bacteria and viruses.

 Lack of sewage management is not unique to Kabul.
 In urban areas, open sewers are common while wastewater treatment is not.
 Much of the urban water supply is contaminated by Escherichia coli and other bacteria.

 Oil refineries are another source of water contamination.
 In Herat and Mazar-i-Sharif, crude oil spills and leaks are uncontained and unsafe levels of hydrocarbons reach residential water supplies.